YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 1.4.
 Master storage and storage format
-The master storage of this document is the master branch of the qto release you are interested in.
+The master storage of this document is the master branch of the latest qto release.
 The main storage format is Markdown.